aleksa-ai/tinyapp/registeringUsersPlan.md

     * * If no email / password => res.status(400); res.send('Email or password left empty');
     * * else if emailExists(email) => res.status(400); res.send('Email is taken');
     * * else... const newID...

+# New Login Page

+1. Create new login page & GET route
+2. Remove the login form field in header & replace  with login and register page links